Man preserving and teaching the Nom-Dao language | Culture - Sports | Vietnam+ (VietnamPlus)

 -

-Mr. Henh teaches the Dao language to his family members every day.
+Mr. Henh teaches the writing of the Dao language to his family members every day.
 (Photo: VNA)

 -